k0d3d/wp-get-code/readme.md

 ## Installation

-1. Upload the entire `wp-get-code` directory to the `/wp-content/plugins/` directory.
+1. Upload the entire `wp-get-code` directory to the `/wp-content/plugins/` directory or Use WordPress’ Add New Plugin feature, upload the .zip file download.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
+3. From the Wp Dashboard menu, select Code Wallet.

 ## Frequently Asked Questions